If you've never attended a military ball, you're probably worrying over what to wear, how to act, what traditions to follow and what to expect.

 No one will arrest you or kick you out if you decide to skip the receiving line.
 That said, it is tradition to go through it.

 If the dining area is open, we recommend visiting your seat before the receiving line so that you can leave your drink and anything else there.
-You shouldn't carry a drink through the receiving line and, if you're wearing gloves, remove the one on your right hand beforehand.
+Traditionally, you carry a drink through the receiving line and, if you're wearing gloves, remove the one on your right hand beforehand.

 Military balls are supposed to be a fun celebration, but this is still a work event for your service member.
-What that means is that, while you should have fun, you shouldn't get so drunk that you lose control of yourself, or that you perform a strip-tease on the dance floor.
+That means you should have fun, but you shouldn't get so drunk that you lose control of yourself, or that you perform a strip-tease on the dance floor.

-When you arrive at the ball, feel free to find your seat and set down in your chair whatever belongings you don't want to carry around the reception.
+When you arrive at the ball, if the dining room is open, find your seat and leave whatever belongings you don't want to carry around the reception.
 Mingle with friends, visit the bar and, if you like, get in line for a photo with the professional photographer if one is provided.
 Photos likely are not free -- and you may have to sign up or pay in advance to purchase them.